zobairhas/Credit_Risk_Analysis/README.md

 ## Recommendations

  - Overall, the models had pretty average accuracy scores.
 The clear winner was the ML model using ```EasyEnsembleClassifier```.
- - Accuracy score is much higher compared to any of the other models.
+ - The Accuracy score was much higher compared to any of the other models.